Battle of Tsushima: First contact

 Wireless telegraphy played an important role from the start.
-At 04:55, Captain Narikawa of the Shinano Maru sent a message to Admiral Tōgō in Masampo that the "Enemy is in square 203".
+At 04:55, Captain Narikawa of the Shinano Maru sent a message to the Combined Fleet command onboard Mikasa in Masampo that the "Enemy is in grid 203".
 By 05:00, intercepted radio signals informed the Russians that they had been discovered and that Japanese scouting cruisers were shadowing them.
-Admiral Tōgō received his message at 05:05, and immediately began to prepare his battle fleet for a sortie.
+Admiral Tōgō received the message at 05:05, and immediately began to prepare his battle fleet for a sortie.

 Beginning of the battle

-At 06:34, before departing with the Combined Fleet, Admiral Tōgō wired a confident message to the navy minister in Tokyo:
+At 06:34, before departing with the Combined Fleet, Admiral Tōgō wired a message to the navy minister in Tokyo:

 The final sentence of this telegram has become famous in Japanese military history, and has been quoted by former Japanese Prime Minister Shinzō Abe.

-At the same time the entire Japanese fleet put to sea, with Tōgō in his flagship Mikasa leading over 40 vessels to meet the Russians.
+The entire Japanese fleet was put to sea, with Tōgō in his flagship Mikasa leading over 40 vessels to meet the Russians.
 Meanwhile, the shadowing Japanese scouting vessels sent wireless reports every few minutes as to the formation and course of the Russian fleet.
 There was mist which reduced visibility and the weather was poor.
 Wireless gave the Japanese an advantage; in his report on the battle, Admiral Tōgō noted the following:

-At 13:40, both fleets sighted each other and prepared to engage.
+At 13:40, both fleets sighted each other, ready to engage.
 At around 13:55, Tōgō ordered the hoisting of the Z flag, issuing a predetermined announcement to the entire fleet: